 Ex-Vegetarians and Vegans

-The Paleo diet attracts a lot of nutritionally aware, health-conscious people – and if you’ve tried to eat healthy in modern society for any length of time, chances are you’ve at least considered becoming a vegetarian or vegan.
+Paleo attracts a lot of nutritionally aware, health-conscious people – and if you’ve tried to eat healthy in modern society for any length of time, chances are you’ve at least considered becoming a vegetarian or vegan.
 Unfortunately, maintaining a diet devoid of meat for any length of time can leave you with serious iron deficiencies.
 Iron comes in two forms: heme iron (found in meat and animal products), and non-heme iron (found in beans, legumes, and spinach); vegetarians, obviously, are restricted to non-heme iron sources.
 This can cause problems because your body uses heme iron much more efficiently, so consuming 5mg of iron from kidney beans doesn’t do you nearly as much good as consuming 5mg of iron from a steak.
 Vegetarians are therefore at greater risk for iron deficiency and anemia.
 Fortunately, the cure is tasty: dietary sources of heme iron include clams, oysters, organ meats, and red meat.

 Low levels of iron can contribute to another common deficiency among vegetarians and vegans: anemia can impair the uptake of B12 vitamins, which naturally occur only in meat and animal products.
 Vitamin B12 plays a crucial role in the formation of red blood cells, cognitive function, mental health, and the immune system; B12 deficiency is alarmingly common, and related to all kinds of chronic diseases like Alzheimer’s and dementia.
 Clams, liver, trout, salmon, tuna, haddock, and beef are all good sources of B12.